FinalBot1/FinalBot/README.md

 Click below and see the details on our contribution page.

 <a href='https://ko-fi.com/supportkofi' target='_blank'><img height='35' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Compre um café para mim em ko-fi.com' />

+Note: We are giving bonuses to users who donate, to subsidize the project and its mods.
+All money donated will be allocated entirely to the development of the project (purchase of parts, filaments, new items, etc.).
+Soon several mods and upgrades will be available on this github page.

 ## Who are we?